jeffhandley/strickland/packages/strickland/README.md

 at the time of validation.

 To enable this, Strickland's `validate` function accepts a props argument after the value to be validated, and those props are passed to the validator.
-We can extend our `letter` validator to support this user case.
+We can extend our `letter` validator to support this use case.

 ``` jsx
 import validate from 'strickland';